Audiveris/audiveris/docs/_pages/specific/fingering_plucking.md

 ### Insertion

-Regardless of the switches values, we can always manually assign or drag n' drop these indications from the shape board:
+Regardless of the switches values, we can always manually assign or drag & drop these indications from the shape board:

 ![](../assets/images/fingering_plucking_sets.png)